Duffew/debt-deliverance/README.md

 + **Metaphor Images** - Depending on the screen size used, users will see either one or two metaphor images.
 On mobile screens and others up to 768px, the image behind the form is that of a garden path ascending some steps (as seen above).
 The image behind the links section is that of a hand holding a seedling (also see above).
 On screens above 768px, only the seedling image is displayed.
 Both images are in keeping with the Garden theme.
 The path represents 'next steps' for the user - sign up for our newsletter and continue your debt-free journey with us.
 The seedling represents new personal growth which can be nurtured using the links provided.

 ## Development Steps
 The website was developed using a mobile-first approach coupled with the five planes of User Centred Design (UCD).
+I was fortunate to have some friends willing to act as a User Group.
+This group provided suggestions, feedback and bug highlighting.
+Their help was invaluable and they had a huge impact on the styling and functionality of the website.

 The sections below detail the five planes of UCD and how they were applied within the Debt Deliverance Website development process.